tweag/asterius/docs/rts-migration.md

 trigger the fault.
 Debugging a run-time system can be very time-consuming, and using automation to isolate buggy features should help.

-## Mechanisms identified that need replacing
+## Mechanisms identified that may need replacing

 We are currently (October/November 2021) working through GHC's native run-time system to find dependencies on POSIX mechanisms, which we then hope to group into features as defined above.
-As of 28 October, our laundry list looks like this:
+As of 18 November, our laundry list looks like this:

   - Signals

   - `libffi`[^libffi]

+  - I/O multiplexing with `select` (supported by WASI, but possibly not compatible with POSIX)

+  - Dynamic linking (e.g., `dlopen`)

+  - BSD sockets

 [^libffi]: This library is used to help with foreign calls.
 Its implementation is deeply platform-dependent.
-We may have to port a subset to WebAssembly.
+Some dependencies can be eliminated by eliminating interpreter support.
+Otherwise we may have to port a subset of libffi to WebAssembly.